sd17spring/sd17spring.github.io/_assignments/final-project/architectural-review.md

 date: 2017-01-14 10:36:07 -0500
 description: ''
 parent: final-project
-title: Technical Reviews
+title: Architectural Review
 ---

 {% include toc %}

 ## Overview

-During the course of the final project, your team will complete two technical peer reviews.
-The first will likely focus on high-level design decisions, and by the second you will be able to get more into detailed code architecture.
+During the course of the final project, your team will complete an Arcitectural peer review.
+This review will focus on high-level design decisions, and will give your team opportunity to present ideas of how the architecture of the code will be.

 **What it is**